 How To Become An Aerospace Engineer

-Are you interested in all things that fly?
-Do you want a career that would allow you to design aircraft, spacecraft and other products for aerospace?
-If the answer to both questions is in the affirmative then you should consider being an aerospace engineer.
-In this profession, you will have the opportunity to put your knowledge and love of physics to practical use.
-Aside from different kinds of aircraft and spacecraft, you will also get the chance to design and make prototypes of rockets, missiles and satellites.
+An aerospace engineer designs and make prototypes of rockets, missiles and satellites.
 In order to come up with fresh technologies for defense systems, aviation and spacecraft, you can choose to focus in structural design; instrumentation and communication; propulsion and combustion; aerodynamic fluid flow; guidance, navigation and control and robotics.

 Part of your responsibilities as an aerospace engineer is evaluating project proposals to check if these are feasible in its technical and financial aspects.
 You will make sure that the products that will be produced from these proposed projects will pose no danger to the people who will be using it.
 In order to ensure the safety of the aerospace products, you will have to see to it that it complies with engineering principles and standards as well as be able to withstand environmental challenges.
-Because aerospace engineering firms are big business, aerospace engineers must meet customer requirements, quality standards and deliver project on time.
+Because aerospace engineering firms are big business, aerospace engineers must meet customer requirements.
+That means they must meet quality standards and deliver project on time.

 You must first love this field of engineering in order to succeed because it is quite difficult.
 You must be analytical, particularly in identifying elements of the design that are causing the work to stall and then come up with solutions for these.
 This must be combined with keen critical thinking skills since asking the right questions and determining the right answer is necessary to do the work correctly.
-Most, if not all, of the work you will be doing requires advanced knowledge of math.
-Thus, you should be comfortable using the principles of calculus, trigonometry and others.
-Finally, you must also have business savvy since you will be working in companies that have to meet federal government standards on business practices.
+Most of the work you will be doing requires advanced knowledge of math.
+You should be comfortable using the principles of calculus, trigonometry and others.
+You must also have business savvy since you will be working in companies that have to meet federal government standards on business practices.

 Why Become An Aerospace Engineer